What made you want to become a real estate agent?

 What is your favorite thing to do in Richmond?

 Richmond is just an amazing place to live.
-There is a great quality of life and so much to do, great food, good music, and festivals.
+There is a great quality of life and so much to do, great food, good music, and museums.
+I really enjoy the visiting the Virginia Historical Society.

 What are you typically doing when you aren’t working?

-Watching horse racing, baseball, or hanging out with my daughter.
+Watching horse racing, baseball, or hanging out with my wife and daughter.

 How long have you been a Realtor?